ProFatXuanAll/language-model-playground/doc/source/glossary.rst

     One usually set initial hidden states to zeros.
     One can also let initial hidden states be a part of :term:`model parameters`.

+  hyper-parameter
+  hyper-parameters
+  hyperparameter
+  hyperparameters
+    A :term:`model` can have the same structure with different number of layers and units.
+    The specific number of layers and units are called **hyper-parameters**.
+    Hyper-parameters must be decided before training.
+    In general, all experiment related parameters are hyper-parameters.
+    This includes training parameters, evaluation parameters and inference method parameters.

   language model
   language models
     A **language model** is a :term:`model` which calculates the probability of a given text is comming from human